 4. Ride in a Vintage American Car

 What is a trip to Cuba without a ride through Havana in a vintage American convertible?
-This iconic experience is one of the best things to do in Cuba – a must!
+This iconic experience is one of the best things to do in Havana – a must!

-I recommend booking these vintage car rides ahead of time, online, before you even arrive in Cuba (or from Cuba using a VPN).
+While you’ll find tons of drivers willing to take you on a spin in Havana, I recommend booking these vintage car rides ahead of time online, before you even arrive in Cuba (or from Cuba using a VPN).
 It’s less cash you need to carry to Cuba, and you’ll avoid the hassle of bargaining with drivers.

 What to Pack for Cuba